boschresearch/ZeroShotDistillation/README.md

 The required packages are listed in the requirements.txt file.
 The code was tested on NVIDIA v100 and h100 gpus.

 ## Step 1: Domain-agnostic Distillation
-For an example file to run domain-agnostic distillation together with the available hyperparameters see:
+For an example file to run domain-agnostic distillation together with the available hyperparameters see: [https://github.com/boschresearch/ZeroShotDistillation/blob/main/example_domain_agnostic.sh](https://github.com/boschresearch/ZeroShotDistillation/blob/main/example_domain_agnostic.sh)
 The code is built to use the webdataset dataloader together with .tar files.
-For details in how to setup the data for this kind of dataloader see TO DO
+For details in how to setup the data for this kind of dataloader see [https://github.com/boschresearch/ZeroShotDistillation/blob/main/example_domain_specific.sh](https://github.com/boschresearch/ZeroShotDistillation/blob/main/example_domain_specific.sh)

 ## Step 2: Synthetic data Generation
-The synthetic data generation process can be started as shown in the TO DO file.
+The synthetic data generation process can be started as shown in the [https://github.com/boschresearch/ZeroShotDistillation/blob/main/example_data_generation.sh](https://github.com/boschresearch/ZeroShotDistillation/blob/main/example_data_generation.sh) file.
 For different domains, select the corresponding dataset option.

 ## Step 3: Domain-specific Distillation
 The final step of our framework is domain-specific distillation.
-An example together with the available options is given in the file TO DO.
+An example together with the available options is given in the file [https://github.com/boschresearch/ZeroShotDistillation/blob/main/example_domain_specific.sh](https://github.com/boschresearch/ZeroShotDistillation/blob/main/example_domain_specific.sh).
 This step requires the final model checkpoint from step 1 and the synthetic data from step 2.